For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 Will there be an induction course?

+This year we will be holding our induction event online in June, this will cover important pre departure information.
 Additionally, induction courses are normally held at most employing institutions in Chile before the assistantship starts.

 How many hours will I work per week?

 Assistants normally work a maximum of 20 hours per week.
-Occasionally you may be asked to work extra hours, which are paid on a pro-rata basis.

 How many posts are available in Chile?